justinfaulkner/justinfaulkner.com/README.md

 Source for justinfaulkner.com

 Simply HTML and CSS

-Fun fact: simply Print the page to produce 1 page resume PDF
+Fun fact: simply [Print] the page to produce a nicely formatted resume PDF